Why ADAS Line

 ServicePrice

-Windshield Camera Calibrationfrom $299
+Windshield Camera Calibrationfrom C$299

-Radar/Sensor Calibrationfrom $499
+Radar/Sensor Calibrationfrom C$499

-Collision Calibrationfrom $499
+Collision Calibrationfrom C$499

-Full System Resetfrom $699
+Full System Resetfrom C$699

 Subaru ADAS Calibration — Frequently Asked Questions